Javosec/hosted-n8n/docs/project/03-plans/02-migration/01-profile-compose-migration.md

    - **Critical Requirement**: Nginx must be 100% agnostic to other containers and operate independently
    - **Historical Context**: Originally deployed as part of n8n, now separated as a core function with no dependencies
    - **Current Challenge**: Legacy configuration elements still reflect the previous tight integration with application services
+   - **Resolution**: Implemented a minimal.conf that allows nginx to start without dependencies and fixed the path issue by creating symbolic links from `/etc/nginx/sites-enabled/` to `/home/groot/nginx/sites-enabled/*`

 2. **Database Independence**:
    - Postgres database is a foundational service